Need more space for your stuff? Use these creative storage solutions to maximize organization within your home and declutter!

 Of course, even if you’ve decluttered as much as possible, chances are you’ll be left with quite a few things that still need a proper place.
 While storage is vital to becoming organized, it can be challenging, especially in older homes, apartments and small spaces.
 And so, my team and I have pulled together these storage tips and tricks to turn to when you need to get a handle on your remaining scattered items (after you’ve decluttered).

 As much as I love Crate & Barrel, The Container Store, IKEA and all those other places that offer darling storage solutions, many storage solutions beyond the shoebox are already in your home—so you won’t need to spend a penny!

 Start thinking of new storage uses for unconventional items.
 A paper sorter can become a lid organizer for your pots and pans or Tupperware.
-A spice rack can be repainted, then used to hold nail polish, craft supplies or other small items.
-A fishing tackle box or old toolbox can be a great storage option for small items like jewelry or beading supplies.
+A spice rack can be repainted, then used to hold nail polish, craft supplies, books, or other small items.
+A fishing tackle box or old toolbox can be a great storage option for small items like jewelry, beading supplies, or even a craft box.

 Use baskets to hold all sorts of items.
 Hanging baskets originally created for fruit can be a great solution for toys or oddly shaped items.
 Binder clips can hold your cellphone cords or keep your chips closed.
 Look for “storage hacks” or “repurpose” ideas on Pinterest to find all sorts of new uses for items you probably already have on hand.

 2. Get the Most Use Out of Your Space